iugamarian/links/README.md

 ncipk = netconsole kernel ip

-From what I understand netconsole will only transmit on local network, worst case broadcast address.
+From what I understand netconsole will only transmit on local network, worst case broadcast address,

-When kernel is being booted netconsole of kernel takes over and netconsole of Uboot stops.
+when kernel is being booted netconsole of kernel takes over and netconsole of Uboot stops sending.

 No ttl serial really needed if for editing you remove storage from NSA320 and edit on another computer